 - Should cover qualifications for the position, current/previous positions held in GSCA and vision for GSCA

 - All candidates, whether running in an opposed or unopposed position, and including those whom the Nominations and Elections committee solicits for positions for which no nominee is received, must submit a photo and introductory paragraph that will be made available on the GSCA web site.
-The paragraph may include such information as: name, position for which you are running, number of years as GSCA member, number of years as ASCA member, other professional memberships, education, certification/licensures, employment background, additional professional/leadership experience, awards/honors
+The paragraph may include such information as name, the position for which you are running, number of years as GSCA member, number of years as ASCA member, other professional memberships, education, certification/licensures, employment background, additional professional/leadership experience, awards/honors

 - All President-Elect candidates shall give a speech at Opening Session